• myUMW

 Panel Discussion

-Moderated by Brent Hunsinger, Friends of the Rappahannock Advocacy and Coastal Programs Director, our speakers will address the challenges and opportunities facing the Fall Line and the Rappahannock River.
+Moderated by Brent Hunsinger, Friends of the Rappahannock Advocacy and Coastal Programs Director, the speakers addressed the challenges and opportunities facing the Fall Line and the Rappahannock River.

 Resources

-Where Rapids Meet the Tide, Friends of the Rappahannock
+Where Rapids Meet the Tide, video, Friends of the Rappahannock

 Rappahannock River – Upper, Virginia Department of Wildlife Resources